How to buy property at auction

 Taking into account the associated costs of repairs and renovations, purchase fees and Stamp Duty, set yourself a maximum budget.

 It’s at this point that self-control is crucial!
 It’s very easy to get carried away in an auction environment so be realistic about what you can afford.
 If you set a budget, make sure you stick to it.

 Ensure you have the appropriate finances in place

-If you’re successful at auction, you’ll need to provide a 10% deposit by way of a building society cheque or bank draft.
+If you’re successful at auction, you’ll need to provide a 10% deposit.
+You can pay this by a building society cheque or bank draft.

-Along with the payment, you’ll need to produce two forms of identification – one photo ID (drivers licence, passport etc.) and one with your address.
+Along with the payment, you’ll need to produce two forms of identification.
+One photo ID, such as a driving licence or passport and one with your address.

 Plan ahead if you’re using a mortgage

-As indicated above it’s wise to arrange a mortgage well in advance so you have the written offer available before buying at auction.
+As indicated above it’s wise to arrange a mortgage well in advance so you have the written offer available before you buy property at auction.